Learn what a list is and how to use them.

 - Remove: Remove one or more entities from a list, based on a starting index and the number of removed entities.

-Some blocks in nTop take in list inputs and combine them into a singular entity.
+Some blocks use list inputs and combine them into a singular entity.
 An example of this is the Boolean Union block, which takes in a list of bodies and generates a single unioned body.
 Blocks like this are auto-populated with an empty list, which is useful for quickly dragging bodies inside to complete the operation.

 Sometimes, a user already has a list prepared that they would like to perform a boolean union operation on.
 In this case, the auto-populated list must be deleted and replaced by the desired list.